-Transitional activities are activities for which low-carbon yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

 sustainable investments with an environmental objective that do not take into account the criteria for environmentaly sustainable economic activities under the EU Taxonomy.